 In this post, we cover:

-- General things to know when buying cars in Croatia
+- Things to know on buying cars

-- Tips for buying used cars in Croatia
+- Tips for buying used cars

 - How to find car offers

-- How to register a car in Croatia
+- How to register a car

 The facts are these…

-#2 New or used car
+#2 New vs. used car

 Decide whether you want to buy a new or used car or a car through leasing.
-If you are a young driver, it might be better to buy a used car.
-They are cheaper and it wouldn’t be such a waste if you scratch it a bit.
+If you are a young driver, buying a used car might be better since it is cheaper.
+It won’t be such a waste if you scratch it a bit.

 #4 Credit options